unstoppabledomains/dev-docs/getting-started/glossary.md

 ### G

 **Gas**: A fee paid by a user to conduct a transaction or execute a smart contract on the Ethereum blockchain.
-This fee is dependent upon the transaction’s complexity as well as the current demand on the network.
+This fee depends upon the transaction’s complexity and the current demand on the network.

 **Graphical User Interface (GUI)**: A user interface that allows users to interact with electronic devices through graphical icons and audio indicators such as primary notation instead of text-based user interfaces, typed command labels, or text navigation.